 - “Refinancing Our Student Loans”

 The point is that you can literally use your cash funds however you and your partner decide.
-Zola makes it easy to customize your cash funds just about anyway you want.
+It’s essentially fundraising but for your life—accept those donations!
+Zola makes it easy to customize your cash funds just about any way you want.
 Don’t feel weird about requesting money.
 Weddings, experiences, and life are all expensive.
 Your guests will be happy to support your new life together however they can.